FireTail-io/firetail-lambda-extension/README.md

 ## Deployment

 The Firetail Logging Extension is an external Lambda extension, published as a Lambda Layer.
-Deploying it is a three step process:
+Deploying it is a five step process:

 - The first step is to [build the extension binary](#building-the-extension-binary).
 - The second step is to [package the extension binary](#packaging-the-extension-binary).
 - The third step is to [publish the package as a Lambda Layer](#publishing-the-package).
-- An optional step is to [make the layer public](#making-the-layer-public).
+- An optional fourth step is to [make the layer public](#making-the-layer-public).
 - The final step is to [add the layer to a Lambda Function](#adding-the-layer-to-a-lambda-function).

 This process has been partially automated in the provided [Makefile](./Makefile).
 In order to use this makefile you will need to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [Golang](https://go.dev/doc/install) and [JQ](https://stedolan.github.io/jq/).
 You may observe how this Makefile is used by us in the Github action named "[build & publish](./.github/workflows/release.yaml)".